superuser-27/VillageGameAutoplay/README.md

 telegram-cli:
 https://github.com/vysheng/tg
 ## How to run
-* Download this Repository and put it into your telegram-cli directory.
+* goto your telegram-cli directory, for example: ```cd Downloads/tg```.
-* Make sure "action.lua" and "village_game.py" are in the same directory.
+* Create a directory "VillageGameAutoplay" and download all files there or just clone this Repository.
 * Then start telegram-cli and execute the lua script file.
 Something like this:
 ```
-bin/telegram-cli -k tg-server.pub -W -s action.lua
+bin/telegram-cli -k tg-server.pub -W -s VillageGameAutoplay/action.lua
 ```